 - Don’t use a purely functional resume; if you must consider a functional format, a chrono-functional resume is your only hope of avoiding employer antipathy toward your document.

 - To make your functional resume as reader-friendly as possible for employers, include as much context as you can within each functional description.
 That way, the employer has a better idea of which skill aligns with which job.
 In describing skills and accomplishments, tell where you demonstrated each, thus helping the employer connect those skills and accomplishments with the experience that produced them.

 - Consider your functional format an experiment to be used only if you are simply getting no results from a chronological format.
 Don’t discard your chronological resume or discount the possibility of ever using one again.

 - Consider working with a professional resume writer.
 Most pros are equipped to make a functional format as effective as it can be.

 - Follow all guidelines of good resume writing.
-See all of our resume resources for job-seekers and excellent resume samples.
+See our excellent resume samplesfor help.

 Final Thoughts on Functional Resumes

 If you’re unsure whether a functional resume will work for in your situation, try it both ways and show the two formats to people in your field or the field you wish to enter.
 See which one they feel presents your skills more effectively.

 - Guide to Job Interviewing Resources and Tools